fbpx

 2. Full name of the Accessible Customer

-3. Their ticket ID number
+3. Their Order ID number

-4. Full name of the Personal Assistant
+4. Full name of the Personal Assistant / Essential Companion

 5. Do you wish to camp in the Accessible Campsite?